anicholson/obsidian-google-mail/README.md

 1. Goto https://console.cloud.google.com/ to create credentials.

-	- The detail steps in text can be found [here](get-cred.md)
+	- The detail steps with video can be found [here](get-cred.md)

-__🎉 Congratulation You Have Finished the Hard Part 🙌__

 ## Installation - II

 1. Install this plugin manually or through BRAT
     - Add https://github.com/thingnotok/obsidian-google-mail
 2. Enable the plugin, and click option (or open the seting panel of this plugin)
-3. Click `Setup` button and Paste content of credential.json
+3. Click `Setup` button and Paste content from credential.json ([from installation I](#installation---i))
 4. A web window should show up and ask you to login google with email access permission.
-    - Don't worry, this app won't mess up with your emails.
-But you should still keep the credential file secured.
 5. The plugin will automatically query available labels in your Gmail account.
-Select which one you want fetch emails from and which one you want to add to the mail after it is logged by obsidan.
+Select the from/to labels to fetch.

+	- From: Label to fetch from Gmail.
+	- To: Fetched mail will be added with this label

 6. Assign a Folder to store all the collected email notes.
 (Default is "Mail")

     - The plugin will create a folder if not exists.
-Since the plugin can manipulate the files in the folder, it's better not to use existing folders.
-    - A newsletter folder to use with [DB Folder](https://github.com/RafaelGB/obsidian-db-folder) would be useful to organize your mails.
+    - A newsletter folder to use with [DB Folder](https://github.com/RafaelGB/obsidian-db-folder) would be useful to organize your mail notes.

-7. Then you are done.
-Click the ribbon button on left side to fetch all the emails with that label.
+7. Click the ribbon button on left side to fetch all the emails with that label.

 ## Setup in Gmail